TheAdamProject/adams/README.md

 # Adaptive, Dynamic Mangling rules: **ADaMs**

-Official repo for the *"[Reducing Bias in Modeling Real-world Password Strength via Deep Learning and Dynamic Dictionaries](https://arxiv.org/abs/2010.12269)"* by [Dario Pasquini](https://pasquini-dario.github.io/me/), Marco Cianfriglia, [Giuseppe Ateniese](https://web.stevens.edu/facultyprofile/?id=2182) and [Massimo Bernaschi](https://www.iac.rm.cnr.it/~massimo/Massimo_Bernaschi_home_page/Welcome.html) to be presented at USENIX Security 2021
+Official repo for the *"[Reducing Bias in Modeling Real-world Password Strength via Deep Learning and Dynamic Dictionaries](https://arxiv.org/abs/2010.12269)"* by [Dario Pasquini](https://pasquini-dario.github.io/me/), Marco Cianfriglia, [Giuseppe Ateniese](https://web.stevens.edu/facultyprofile/?id=2182) and [Massimo Bernaschi](https://www.iac.rm.cnr.it/~massimo/Massimo_Bernaschi_home_page/Welcome.html) presented at USENIX Security 2021

 **Disclaimer:** This code is aimed at reproducing the results reported in our paper as well as support security analysis in the academic context.
 We are working on a complete re-implementation of the software that will be applicable in actual password recovery applications.
 [Stay tuned 🎶](https://github.com/TheAdamProject/AdamTheFirstCracker/).

 # Run the ADaMs Attack

-All the materials to run the ADaMs Attack is contained in *AdamAttack* directory.
+All the code needed to run the ADaMs Attack is contained in *AdamAttack* directory.
-To be able to run the attack the following prerequisites must been satisfied:
+To be able to run the attack, the following prerequisites must been satisfied:

 * gcc/g++
 * Python 3.x